dan7x/rtsp-test/README.md

 The goal is to stream RTSP camera feeds to the browser in a nice looking way -- maybe like video.js -- that can be contained in a \<video\> tag (i.e., not in an \<img\> tag like most tutorials do it).
 Kinda annoying how RTSP isn't natively supported in browsers.

-Used an Apache webserver locally for testing.
+Used an Apache server locally for testing.